-In the context of the Board, we propose that an individual difference could normally be considered to be clearly trivial if it is less than £0.095 million.
+In the context of the Board, we propose that an individual difference could normally beconsidered to be clearly trivial if it is less than £0.1 million.

-If management have corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit and Performance Committee to assist it in fulfilling its governance responsibilities.
+If management has corrected material misstatements identified during the course of the audit, we will consider whether those corrections should be communicated to the Audit and Performance Committee to assist it in fulfilling its governance responsibilities.